zendesk/demo_apps/Bestpractices.md

 * Check out our [changelog](https://developer.zendesk.com/apps/docs/apps-v2/changelog) frequently to keep up to date with the latest framework updates.

+* Make sure you define an app version.
+An app version will help you, and anyone else using the app keep track of what is installed.
+This can be particularly helpful if a bug is found and you need to provide a newer version of an app.

 * When [creating a ticket in telephony apps](https://support.zendesk.com/entries/24539263#topic_o32_xv1_sk), be sure that you're setting the via_id to 44 (voicemail), 45 (inbound call), or 46 (outbound call) depending on the type of call.
 This ensures that Zendesk admins and agents are able to properly report on these tickets within Zendesk.

 ## v2 Guidelines